awseward/GCBehavior.NET/README.md

 5. Check both of them again to see if one or both was actually collected by the GC

 ##### Testing `MethodSubscriber`
-We expect that, after garbage collection, both objects we created (the `Publisher` and the `Subscriber`) got cleaned up by the GC.
+We expect both objects we created (the `Publisher` and the `Subscriber`) to be cleaned up by the GC after step `4`.
 We can check this using the `IsAlive` property of each weak reference we held on to.
 If the property returns `false`, the object was collected.

 We would expect this outcome for the following reasons
 * Only the `Subscriber` holds any references to its `Publisher`